bbbccc88/Interpret-Gaussian-Process-Models-by-using-Integrated-Gradients/README.md

 # Interpret-Gaussian-Process-Models-by-using-Integrated-Gradients
 This repository contains an implementation of the paper "Interpret Gaussian Process Models by using Integrated Gradients."
-There are modifications to the code.
+There are modifications to the code of AUCO.